OCNS/SoftwareWG/content/pages/about.rst

 The WG is shared between the International Neuroinformatics Coordinating Facility (INCF_) and the Organization for Computational Neurosciences (OCNS_).
 OCNS_ is also a member of the INCF_.

+The working group holds meetings every month that are open to all to attend.
+Please see the `contacts <{filename}/pages/contact.rst#meetings>`__ page more information.

 Aims
 ====